Agents and Editors

 Your Agent for 20 Minutes

 Want an agent to answer your questions or read your material right now?
 When you sign with a literary agent, your agent becomes your business partner, often providing you with insight, strategy, and expertise to grow and manage your writing career.
-This is an exclusive opportunity to meet with literary agent Louise Fury of The Bent Agency or Sandy Lu of the L. Perkins Agency for 20 minutes on a one-on-one basis.
+“Your Agent for 20 Minutes” is an exclusive opportunity to meet with literary agent Louise Fury of The Bent Agency or Sandy Lu of the L. Perkins Agency for 20 minutes on a one-on-one basis.
 In this time, Louise and Sandy will use their experiences to relay opinions and answers to your industry-related questions, and/or review related material, such as the first 5 pages (max) of your manuscript, your query letter, or your synopsis.
-Please bring printed copies.
-There is no extra fee to participate, but the number of slots is limited to 48, and they will be filled on a first come, first served basis.
+There is no extra fee to participate, but the number of slots is limited to 48, and they will be filled on a first registered, first assigned basis.
 Note these are NOT pitch sessions and neither Louise, Sandy, or Pennwriters can guarantee publication.
-All material needs to be double spaced and in 12pt font.
+Please bring printed pages, double spaced and 12pt font.